Criteria for energy conditions: Summary

 \section{Summary}

 In the present paper, we have derived criteria for the Hawking-Ellis types and the standard energy conditions for the case where the energy-momentum tensor $T_{\mu\nu}$ has a single off-diagonal ``space-time'' component in an orthonormal frame.
 In Sec.~\ref{sec:main}, we have shown that, for an energy-momentum tensor of which components in an orthonormal frame is given by Eq.~(\ref{T-general}), its Hawking-Ellis type is identified by Lemma~\ref{Prop:HE-type} and one can check the standard energy conditions by Proposition~\ref{Prop:EC-criteria-all}.
-In Sec.~\ref{sec:applications}, we have adopted those results to three different systems.
+In Sec.~\ref{sec:applications}, we have adopted those results to four different systems.

 In Sec.~\ref{sec:application1}, we have derived equivalent expressions to the energy conditions for an energy-momentum tensor (\ref{Tmunu}) in terms of the coordinate components in the spacetime (\ref{eq:ansatz}) in three different coordinate systems.
-In Sec.~\ref{sec:application2}, without assuming any spacetime symmetry, equivalent expressions to the energy conditions have been derived for an imperfect fluid without shear viscosity.
-In Sec.~\ref{sec:application3}, we have applied our results to a stationary and axisymmetric G\"urses-G\"ursey spacetime (\ref{Doran-g}) and derived equivalent expressions to the energy conditions in general relativity.
+In Sec.~\ref{sec:application3}, we have applied our results to a stationary and axisymmetric G\"urses-G\"ursey spacetime (\ref{Doran-g}) in the Doran coordinates and derived equivalent expressions to the energy conditions in general relativity.
+In Secs.~\ref{sec:application2} and \ref{sec:application4}, without assuming any spacetime symmetry, equivalent expressions to the energy conditions have been derived for an imperfect fluid without shear viscosity and a minimally coupled scalar field, respectively.

 Lemma~\ref{Prop:HE-type} and Proposition~\ref{Prop:EC-criteria-all} can be used in various situations.
 For example, they should be useful in constructing physically reasonable models of rotating non-singular black holes or of cosmological black holes in an asymptotically expanding universe.